raymondbutcher/pgargs/README.md

 # pgargs

-A tiny library for creating asyncpg queries with f-strings and named arguments.
+A tiny library for creating [asyncpg](https://github.com/MagicStack/asyncpg) queries with f-strings and named arguments.

-asyncpg only supports positional arguments, not named arguments.
-This helps with rendering queries and positional arguments for asyncpg using f-strings and named arguments.
+asyncpg only supports positional arguments, not named arguments. pgargs makes it easy to prepare queries and positional arguments for asyncpg using f-strings and named arguments.

 ## What it looks like